Armageddon: The Album

-Armageddon: Music From the Motion Picture is the soundtrack album to the 1998 science fiction disaster film Armageddon, released by Columbia Records and Hollywood Records on June 23, 1998.
+Armageddon: Music From the Motion Picture is the soundtrack album to the 1998 science fiction film Armageddon, released by Columbia Records and Hollywood Records on June 23, 1998.
 The album features several songs recorded specifically for the soundtrack, including "I Don't Want to Miss a Thing" and "What Kind of Love Are You On", performed by Aerosmith; "Remember Me", performed by Journey; and "Mister Big Time", performed by Jon Bon Jovi.
 Our Lady Peace's "Starseed" is a remixed version of the original.
 The album was commercially successful in Japan, and was certified double platinum for 400,000 copies shipped in 1999.